pfeffed/liftmaster_myq/README.md

 # LiftmasterMyq

-Ruby gem to control a Liftmaster MyQ system.
+Ruby gem to control a Chaimberlain Liftmaster MyQ system.
+Partial documentation of the API is available at http://docs.unofficialliftmastermyq.apiary.io/

 ## Installation